Vaibhav-Khanna001/Online-Judge/README.md

 # Online Judge - Setup Guide

-## Environment Variables

 This project uses a `.env` file for sensitive configuration.
 Create a `.env` file in the project root.

-Here is a sample `.env` template you can use:
+Below is a sample `.env` template used for this project:

 ```env
 MONGO_URI = your_mongo_url